theseyan/arian/readme.md

 ## Blazing Speed

-Arian server runs on native µWebSockets, which on it's own is about [10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23) - the most widely used websockets library.
+Arian server runs on native µWebSockets, which by itself is about [10x faster than Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23) - the most widely used websockets library.
-Both server and clients communicate in binary, through the fastest implementation of MessagePack for Node.js.
+Both server and clients communicate in binary, through the fastest implementation of [MessagePack](https://msgpack.org/) for Node.js.

 ## Seamlessly Scalable